-If there was a Basque-Iberian language, it should be identified with Chalcolithic communities of Iberia and southern France before the East (or Classic) Bell Beaker expansion.
+If there was a Basque-Iberian language, it should be identified with Chalcolithic communities of Iberia and France before the East (or Classic) Bell Beaker expansion.
 The possibility of a Basque-Iberian language may be supported by the genetic homogeneity and continuity during the whole Neolithic period and during the Chalcolithic.
-Cultural expansions to the north (either with or without population movements), first with the Megalithic culture in the Middle Neolithic, and then with the Proto-Beaker package in the late Chalcolithic, may also be adduced to support this cultural unity.
+Cultural expansions of western Europe (either with or without population movements), first with the Megalithic culture in the Middle Neolithic, and then with the Proto-Beaker package in the late Chalcolithic, may also be adduced to support this cultural unity.
 The language of this group should then be associated with the language of early Neolithic farmers, and thus possibly related to their expansion through the Mediterranean (Villar Liébana 2014).
 The fact that the ancestors of Basques and Iberians were isolated from each other in the Chalcolithic, after the arrival of East Bell Beakers, and were thus surrounded by Indo-European languages but still showed common linguistic traits in the Iron Age seems to support their ancient connection rather than recent areal contacts.